This job posting is no longer active

 6. Assists in scheduling experiments and coordinating steps for complex experiments.

 7. Performs specialized laboratory research utilizing experimental protocols which involve specialized procedures, such as techniques for animal behavior assessments, surgical procedures, biochemical analysis, and tissue analysis with histology and immunohistochemistry.

 8. Assists in teaching techniques to other staff and students in the laboratory setting.

 9. Independently performs research projects to use the above techniques to address specific research questions as directed by supervisor.

-NONESSENTIAL JOB DUTIES: 10% of time
+NONESSENTIAL JOB DUTIES:

 10. Maintains supplies in the laboratory and keeps the laboratory area clean.